 Prospective Professional Master's Students

 Whether you are a recent graduate of a STEM program wanting to further your education or a current professional wanting to advance your career, the Professional Master’s Program (PMP) in the Charles D. Davidson School of Chemical Engineering (ChE) at Purdue University is for you.
-Intended for those pursuing careers in industry, the PMP in chemical engineering integrates subject matter across disciplines, focusing on industrial practice and design to help you increase your technical and business skills.
+Integrating subject matter across disciplines, the PMP focuses on industrial practice and design to help you increase your technical and business skills and prepare you for a successful career in industry.

 About the Program

-Upon completing the program, our graduates are prepared to be technical managers and can communicate, negotiate, and lead people and projects within a global engineering enterprise in various roles, such as:
+Upon completing the program our graduates are prepared to be technical managers and can communicate, negotiate, and lead people and projects within a global engineering enterprise in various roles.
+The PMP confers a terminal Master of Science in Chemical Engineering degree - meaning it does not advance toward the PhD in chemical engineering at Purdue.
+After graduation students immediately enter the workforce with the skills and knowledge acquired from the PMP, beginning successful careers as chemical engineers in roles such as:

 - Process Engineer